 If printing is something your business can’t eliminate altogether, then make sure all computers are set to a double-sided default.
 If it isn’t an important document, then require employees to send it to a printer that is loaded with scratch paper.
 This will help to eliminate the waste of paper on simple office memos by printing on the flip side of outdated documents.

 Work with suppliers that are also doing their best to reduce waste.
 Don’t want to cut ties with your current suppliers – collaborate with them to drive sustainable improvements to both businesses.
 Actions like reducing the number of boxes used for delivery, diminishing the delivery frequency, or even increasing the shipment volume are all changes that will have a significant impact on both your and your suppliers’ carbon footprint.

 9. Reclaim and reuse parts from old equipment such as printers and computers

 Technology is great, but it can break down!
 Instead of throwing away old computers, servers, and phones, ask your IT department if pieces of these machines can be reused for other things.
 Maybe elements of your server can be salvaged and used as a backup in case the new one breaks down!
 Always think of technology in a circular sense rather than linear.

 Cleaning products can be toxic and difficult to recycle.
 Encourage maintenance teams to be part of the waste reduction effort by purchasing Eco-friendly products.
 Brands like Seventh Generation, The Honest Company, and Method sell environmentally conscious cleaning products that get the job done!

 Do you have other tips for waste reduction?
 Are you implementing some of these in your business?
-Share in the comment section below.
+Share with us at Adopt A Highway Maintenance Corporation.